 "Crow Art..." is about the crow in art around the world, those artists who have turned a bird that most people view as a pest into a graceful art subject, and the works of art in which they are a main subject.
-Of course this hub is also a tribute to the crow itself!
-Please keep in mind that this hub is more of an overview and history of crow art rather than a detailed listing of crow paintings, bios of crow artists, or anything like that.
-If you're a fan of crow/corvid art, crows in general or just fascinated by watching crows, I hope you find plenty in this hub to satisfy your knowledge about that mysterious blackbird that could be standing in your front yard at this very moment!
+Of course this article is also a tribute to the crow itself!
+Please keep in mind that this article is more of an overview and history of crow art rather than a detailed listing of crow paintings, bios of crow artists, or anything like that.
+If you're a fan of crow/corvid art, crows in general or just fascinated by watching crows, I hope you find plenty in this article to satisfy your knowledge about that mysterious blackbird that could be standing in your front yard at this very moment!

 - The Crow in Art and History

 - The Naturalists